-I think it’s kind of pointless to have labels on the things you decide to store visibly in your craft room; but, I’m a huge fan of putting simple labels on storage containers and drawers when the contents aren’t immediately obvious.
-I’ve done this in my pantry, office, bathroom and playroom objects using different methods.
-This time around, I decided to use the good old Silhouette machine!
+I think it's kind of pointless to have labels on the things you decide to store visibly in your craft room; but, I'm a huge fan of putting simple labels on storage containers and drawers when the contents aren't immediately obvious.
+I've done this in my pantry, office, bathroom and playroom objects using different methods.
+This time around, I decided to use the good old vinyl cutting machine!

-The Silhouette makes gorgeous, vivid vinyl labels in basically any font you could imagine.
+The vinyl cutter makes gorgeous, vivid vinyl labels in basically any font you could imagine.
 I use Oracal 651 vinyl to make these labels.
 It literally took about an hour and added so much to this desk space.
-(The font is Creative Block for those interested; it’s one of my favorites!)
+(The font is Creative Block for those interested; it's one of my favorites!)

 I also gave these cute little (Dollar Tree!) bins a label, since it's kind of difficult to immediately know what's in them.